-This paper pursues two main research aims: first, we make the case that technological solutions to environmental problems carry with them harmful environmental impacts.
-Second, we provide examples along three stages of the lifecycle of technology in order to explicate how a critical reading of 'green tech' both affords and requires new research questions, directions, and approaches at the intersection of digital and green criminology.
-We argue that while the structure of the current global economic system and its attendant ecocide appears inexorable-because it is so encompassing, systemic, and entangled with historically derived processes, customs, norms as well as regulatory, policy and legal instruments-it is not preordained.
-Our argument proceeds as follows: First, we discuss White's paradox in light of the extraction of minerals for the 'green technology' revolution and the case of deep sea mining (Section 1).
-This is followed by a discussion of how planned obsolescence and denying the right to repair fuels consumption, which is good for profit and economic growth but promotes extractivism and waste (Section 2).
-We then turn our attention to the transference, transport, and disposal of e-waste and associated social and environmental harms (Section 3).
-These three examples have been purposefully chosen to accompany our main argument by illustrating how digital technology innovation - even under the pretence of aiming for sustainability outcomes-causes environmental harm across the entire lifecycle from cradle (mining) to usage (consumption) to grave (waste).
+This paper pursues two main research aims.
+First, we make the case that technological solutions to environmental problems carry with them harmful environmental impacts.
+Second, we provide examples along three stages of the lifecycle of technology to explicate how a critical reading of 'green tech' both affords and requires new research questions, directions and approaches at the intersection of digital and green criminology.
+We argue that while the structure of the current global economic system and its attendant ecocide appears inexorable-because it is so encompassing, systemic and entangled with historically derived processes, customs and norms as well as regulatory, policy and legal instruments-it is not preordained.

+Our argument proceeds as follows.
+First, we discuss White's (2017) paradox in light of the extraction of minerals for the 'green technology' revolution and the case of deep-sea mining.
+This is followed by a discussion of how planned obsolescence and denying the right to repair fuel consumption and, while good for profit and economic growth, promote extractivism and waste.
+We then turn our attention to the transference, transport and disposal of e-waste and associated social and environmental harms.
+These three examples have been purposefully chosen to accompany our main argument by illustrating how digital technology innovation-even under the pretence of aiming for sustainability outcomes-causes environmental harms across the entire lifecycle from cradle (mining) to usage (consumption) to grave (waste).
 In concluding, we discuss the prospect of decoupling technological progress and economic growth.
-We venture outside criminology and offer a glimpse into how scholars in the field of design research-that is the field of scholarly inquiry into design practices-have recently begun a similar reflective engagement with post-anthropocentric critiques.
+We venture outside criminology and offer a glimpse into how scholars in the field of design research-that is, the field of scholarly inquiry into design practices-have recently begun a similar reflective engagement with post-anthropocentric critiques.
 This offers inspiration for identifying and debating criminology's potential new directions for research across digital and green criminology.

-1. Mining 'Blue Nullius'
+Mining 'Blue Nullius'